-Depending on the condition, issues, and brain functioning, the number of Neurofeedback sessions required vary based on each individual but range from 20 to 100 or more sessions.
-Most clients need to come in two to three times.
+Depending on the condition, issues, and brain functioning, the number of EEG Neurofeedback sessions required vary based on each individual but range from 20 to 100 or more sessions.
+Most clients need to come in two to three times a week in order to see lasting change.
 Like exercise, it requires one to commit to the process and come in regularly to “build the muscle.”.
-While the research shows us that the majority of people report symptom reduction, some see changes quickly and others take time to see the difference.*
+While the research shows us that the majority of people report symptom reduction, some see changes quickly and others take time to see the difference.

 Every practitioner measures in different ways, but most collect data after every session.
 It’s important to understand that the science behind neurofeedback incorporates regular data collection.